 Inclusive Design means creating environments in which we all can feel safe and supported, which can empower employees to innovate, be creative, and show their unique perspectives.

-Trauma Informed Design principles focus on constructing environments that are mindful of common trauma responses (flight, flight, freeze, and fawn).
+Trauma Informed Design principles focus on constructing environments that are mindful of common trauma responses (fight, flight, freeze, and fawn).
 Minimize the risk of activating trauma responses and to allow individuals the spaces and tools to recover and regulate if needed.

 Humans come in all shapes and sizes.
 We have differences in our strength, mobility, visual acuity, and age.
 Thoughtful consideration of ergonomics, accessibility, and work geometry can be applied to meet the needs of a physically diverse group of people.